ibm-cloud-docs/cloud-logs/getting-started.md

 * A [data bucket](/docs/cloud-logs?topic=cloud-logs-configure-data-bucket&interface=cli)
 * A [metrics bucket](/docs/cloud-logs?topic=cloud-logs-configure-metrics-bucket&interface=cli)

+For more information on buckets, see [Configuring buckets for long term storage and search](/docs/cloud-logs?topic=cloud-logs-about-bucket).

 Follow the steps in [Create some buckets to store your data](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage#gs-create-buckets) to create new {{site.data.keyword.cos_full_notm}} buckets if you do not already have buckets.
 If you already have {{site.data.keyword.cos_full_notm}} buckets that you will use with {{site.data.keyword.logs_full_notm}} you can skip this step.

 ## Step 3.
 Creating an {{site.data.keyword.logs_full_notm}} service instance